Kungi/hackers-little-helpers.com/_drafts/literate-emacs-config-in-org-mode.markdown

 ```

-Just keep your emacs config in an org file.
-Here is an examle from my `emacs.org`
+Just keep your Emacs config in an org file.
+Here is an example from my `emacs.org`
 (of course it looks much better in org mode).

 ```